gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 - in RTS, several tasks execute concurrently
     - each task has a real-time constraint
 - task categories
-    - periodic
+    - periodic - inter-arrival time btwn task instances is same (we will be working with these)
-    - sporadic -> for hard RTS
+    - sporadic - inter-arrival time btwn consecutive instances differs a lot (for hard RTS)
-    - aperiodic -> for soft RTS
+    - aperiodic -> inter-arrival time btwn consecutive instances differ widely (for soft RTS)

 #### Preemptivity of Tasks
 - higher prority task can preempt lower priority task
+- task is preemptable if execution can be suspended  to allow other jobs to happen

 #### Temporal Parameters
 - assumed to be known at all times